 Fortnite's new weekly challenge gimmick are Gravity Stones, a task that earns 10 battle stars.
 Epic Games are yet to reveal exactly what these are but they're definitely not Hop Rocks.

-Treasure map found in Greasy Grove kicks of the hard Fortnite challenges, although the data miners didn't dig up a map this time around.
+Treasure map found in Greasy Grove kicks of the hard Fortnite challenges, although the didn't dig up a map this time around.
 We should find out soon enough and it's the same sort of Epic Games treasure hunt we're used to.

 Jokes aside, the real challenge for PUBG will be how to save face in the process.
 Investing time into suing the guys who've outplayed you, outcoded you and outworked you every step of the way surely can't be a bigger priority than fixing your game?